-Cash in hand and in banks and short-term deposits with an original maturity of three months or less.
-Cash and cash equivalents are defined as cash in hand, demand deposits and short-term, highly liquid investments readily convertible to known amounts of cash and subject to insignificant risk of changes in value.
+Cash and cash equivalents are defined as cash in hand, demand deposits and short-term deposits with a majority of three months or less, highly liquid investments readily convertible to known amounts of cash and subject to insignificant risk of changes in value.
 Bank overdrafts that are repayable on demand, which form an integral part of the Company's cash management, are included as a component of cash and cash equivalents for the purpose of the statement of cash flows.